The best solar lights in 2026, as tested by our reviews experts

-Illuminate your garden with our tests of the best solar lights for 2024.
+Illuminate your garden with our tests of the best solar lights

-Solar lights are environmentally friendly lighting and with a good set, you can create an ambience that lets you enjoy your garden long after dark.
+Solar lights are environmentally friendly lighting, and with a good set, you can create an ambience that lets you enjoy your garden long after dark.
 Powered by solar panels, they absorb daylight and convert it to electrical energy, charging your lights so they’re ready to go at night.

 Unlike mains-powered lights, solar lights are cheap and easy to install, and because these eco-friendly lights are powered by the sun, they’ll save you money on electricity bills and batteries.
 With the right lights, you can have effective, automatic garden lighting that won’t break the bank.

-Solar lights can be used purely for ambience and decoration, or can have a more practical function such as illuminating a path or providing security lighting.
+Solar lights can be used purely for ambience and decoration, or can have a more practical function, such as illuminating a path or providing security lighting.
 Some of the most popular types include:

-- Fairy lights: Think of the lights on a Christmas tree - they have small, dim LEDs, narrowly spaced along a wire, and are ideal for decorative lighting.
+- Fairy lights: Think of the lights on a Christmas tree - they have small, dim LEDs, narrowly spaced along a wire, and are ideal for decorative lighting

 - String lights: The bigger, brighter cousin of fairy lights.
-Also on wire, but the bulbs of string lights are spaced out more widely than fairy lights, and are much brighter, for festival-style illumination.
+Also on wire, but the bulbs of string lights are spaced out more widely than fairy lights, and are much brighter, for festival-style illumination

 - Spotlights: These solar lights are used for lighting up a single area or highlighting trees and shrubs.
 They also double as security lights, as they’re good for dark spots that could use brief bursts of bright light, like the front of sheds when you're locking or unlocking a door, or alleyways when you’re putting the bins out.
-If you’re looking for gentle mood lighting, these might not be for you.
+If you’re looking for gentle mood lighting, these might not be for you

-- Fence lights: Small up or down lights, these sit on fence posts or can be mounted on walls, for lighting all the way along your boundary.
+- Fence lights: Small up or down lights, these sit on fence posts or can be mounted on walls, for lighting all the way along your boundary

-- Stake lights: These tend to be spiked stakes with bulbs at the top that provide low-level lighting, ideal for guiding the way along a path or softly lighting flowerbeds.
+- Stake lights: These tend to be spiked stakes with bulbs at the top that provide low-level lighting, ideal for guiding the way along a path or softly lighting flowerbeds

-- Solar lanterns: LED bulbs housed in lanterns, designed to be hung up or freestanding on a table or patio.
+- Solar lanterns: LED bulbs housed in lanterns, designed to be hung up or freestanding on a table or patio

 Solar lights are powered by internal rechargeable batteries, charged through the day by a solar panel.
-The brighter the day, the more power is stored by the battery and the longer the light will shine.
-Light is produced by one or more LEDs; at dusk they turn on automatically, until turning off when the sun comes up.
+The brighter the day, the more power is stored by the battery, and the longer the light will shine.
+Light is produced by one or more LEDs; at dusk, they turn on automatically, turning off when the sun comes up.
 Solar energy can be used in the garden to power simple mechanisms like the water pumps in solar water features or - in this case - light bulbs, to make solar lights.

-Best solar lights at a glance:
+Best Buy solar lights at a glance:

 - Best solar spike and bollard lights: 4lite Antheia LED solar-powered decorative spike light with PIR sensor